LedfaT/universe-group-test-case/README.md

 ## Running Multiple Instances with Docker Compose

-To run multiple instances of the `gateway` service, add the `deploy` section with the number of replicas in `docker-compose.yml`, for example:
+To run multiple instances of the `gateway` or other services, add the `deploy` section with the number of replicas in `docker-compose.yml`, for example:

 ```yaml
 services: